 Her battery is almost dead.

-“In the past, the empire was fragmented and confused.
+“In the past the empire was fragmented and in confusion.
 No one was able to unite it.
-The feudal rulers rose and used antiquity to disparage the present.
-They paraded empty words in order to confuse the facts.”
+The feudal rulers rose up and used antiquity to disparage the present.
+They paraded empty words in order to confuse the facts.

 “Men prided themselves in private theories and criticised the measures adopted by the rulers.”